Summer Internship Opportunities

 - Present project reviews before colleagues and peers

-To apply for an R&D internship at Dow AgroSciences, please submit a cover letter detailing your interest in an internship and any relevant research experience, and a resume with a current GPA.
+To apply for an R&D internship at Dow AgroSciences, please submit one document which includes a cover letter (detailing your interest in an internship and any relevant research experience), your resume and your current overall GPA.
 Be sure to specify your preference for R&D laboratory-based positions or field R&D positions.
 Resumes are accepted beginning in October for the following year's internships, until December 31st.
-Resumes and cover letters should be sent electronically to firstname.lastname@example.org.
+Resumes and cover letters should be sent electronically to email@example.com.

 Frequently Asked Questions: